The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Unreported income

-One surefire way to get the attention of the IRS on your tax return is by mismatching the income you report and the information the agency has.
+One surefire way to bring your tax return to the attention of the IRS is if there is a discrepancy between the income you report and the information the agency has.

 All forms you receive showing income are also sent to the IRS.
 This can be a W-2 from work, 1099-NEC or similar form showing income earned as an independent contractor, 1099-INT showing taxable interest of $ 10 or more in bank account, or 1099-G showing unemployment income (yes, this income is tax deductible and you must report it).

-And if you did not report any of these incomes, you will receive a notice from the agency - a letter will automatically be sent about the discrepancy.
+And if you haven't reported any of these incomes, you'll hear from the agency—an automatic discrepancy letter will be sent.

 If you invest in cryptocurrency, do not forget that you must report your gains (and losses) on Bitcoin and its cousins, regardless of whether you received the form from the crypto exchange or not.

-“The rule is that even if you haven't received 1099, you have to report it,” Grzes said.
-"Some people mistakenly believe that cryptocurrencies are tax free."
+“The rule is that even if you didn’t receive a 1099, you should report it,” Grzes said.
+“Some people mistakenly believe that cryptocurrency is not subject to tax.”

 In addition, if you received a Form 1095-A that lists premium tax credits received in 2020 from an insurance plan through the FHC or your state market, be aware that the IRS will also receive a copy.
 You must reflect this in your declaration.